hpi-swa-teaching/ETLoad/notes/content/02_imgseg/object-header.md

 weight = 10
 +++

-The header of a Squeak object contains of up to three words with the size of 4 Bytes.
+The header of a Squeak object contains of up to three words with the size of 4 bytes.
 The first is the so called base header and is always present.
 The second is the full class pointer of the object, it has an offset of -4 and isn't present all the time.
 The third word is also optional, it has an offset of -8 and contains the size in words of an object.